mikoooo12/Something-i-think/README.md

 # Something-i-think
-i dont know what this is called lol
+i dont know what this is called lol heres some docs
-Some docs
 ### [.new()](RadiusInator.lua)
 it makes a new instance of this class
 ```lua